Safe and Stylized Trajectory Planning for Autonomous Driving via Diffusion Model: EXPERIMENT

 \subsubsection{Datasets}

-Experiments are conducted on two authoritative autonomous driving datasets: StyleDrive \cite{zhang2024styledrive} and NuPlan \cite{caesar2023nuplan}. \textbf{StyleDrive} is large-scale real-world dataset for personalized end-to-end autonomous driving (E2EAD).
-It contains 30k scenarios with multi-source annotated driving styles (aggressive, normal, conservative), built on OpenScene trajectories from 16 drivers across Singapore and the U.S. It provides comprehensive scene topology, semantics, and human-machine verified style labels, serving as a benchmark for personalized E2EAD models. \textbf{NuPlan} provides 1,200h real-world driving data in four cities with multi-modal sensor streams, HD maps, and over 80k challenging interaction events.
+Experiments are conducted on two authoritative autonomous driving datasets: StyleDrive \cite{zhang2024styledrive} and NuPlan \cite{caesar2023nuplan}. \textbf{StyleDrive} is a real-world dataset for personalized end-to-end autonomous driving (E2EAD), designed to benchmark driving-style-aware planning and evaluation.
+It provides multi-source style labels (e.g., aggressive, normal, conservative) together with scene topology, semantics, and trajectory data, serving as a benchmark for personalized E2EAD models. \textbf{NuPlan} provides large-scale real-world driving data with multi-modal sensor streams, HD maps, and challenging interaction events.
 It includes standard benchmark splits (Val14, Test14, and Test14-hard) for model validation and evaluation in regular and high-risk scenarios.